ghiscoding/excel-builder-vanilla/README.md

 ### Used by

-This fork was created mostly to support Tree Shaking (ESM), then to provide TS Types and finally to update all project dependencies.
+This fork was created mostly to support Tree Shaking (ESM), provide TS Types and finally to update all project dependencies.
 It is used by a few other Open Source libraries that I also maintain and require Excel export:

 - [Angular-Slickgrid](https://ghiscoding.github.io/angular-slickgrid-demos)
 - [Aurelia-Slickgrid](https://ghiscoding.github.io/aurelia-slickgrid-demos)